 The officer will review the Form N-648 for signs that the doctor or the applicant is lying about the need for a waiver of the citizenship exam.
 The officer may also ask the applicant questions to evaluate whether he or she is attempting a fraud.
 However, the officer will allow the applicant's interpreter to interpret any questions that he or she asks the applicant during this phase of reviewing Form N-648.

 The immigration officer is not a doctor.
 He or she is supposed to rely on the doctor's diagnosis and opinion regarding whether the applicant can take the citizenship exam.
-Therefore, as described above, the officer's focus should be on the Form N-648, namely:
+The officer's focus should be on the Form N-648, namely:

-Some officers, despite the explicit rules that limit them to a careful review of the form, will ask questions that touch on issues that the doctor does not have to, and did not, address in the form, especially under the broad discretionary powers they've been given under the most recent memorandum.
+Some officers, however, will ask questions that touch on issues that the doctor does not have to, and did not, address in the form, especially under the broad discretionary powers they've been given under the most recent memorandum.

-For example, although doctors need not provide information about how the applicant's disability affects “activities of daily living,” some officers will improperly ask questions about an applicant's living situation.
+For example, although doctors need not provide information about how the applicant's disability affects “activities of daily living,” some officers will ask questions about an applicant's living situation.
 Under the 2019 guidance, an officer may ask questions about the discrepancies between an immigrant’s file, including daily life, and their N-648.
 The officer may ask who the applicant lives with, whether anybody helps him or her with cooking and cleaning, whether the applicant takes public transportation unassisted, and whether the applicant has a driver's license.

 As a practical matter, it's a good idea to just answer the officer's questions about “activities of daily living.”
-The officer may be asking these questions just out of habit; there was a time when the disability waiver form required that doctors provide information about an applicant's activities of daily living.
-However, if the officer determines that the applicant's ability to perform a particular activity of daily living, such as preparing meals, means that the applicant does not qualify for a medical waiver, the applicant's interpreter or attorney should ask to speak with a supervisor.
+If the officer determines that the applicant's ability to perform a particular activity of daily living, such as preparing meals, means that the applicant does not qualify for a medical waiver, the applicant's interpreter or attorney should ask to speak with a supervisor.

 An officer may ask other improper questions.
-Again, however, unless the questions are outrageous – impolite, unprofessional, or improper – it is probably best to answer them and then ask to speak to a supervisor if the officer appears to be “acting like a doctor” by making an independent judgment about the need for a disability waiver.
+Again, however, unless the questions are outrageous (as in, impolite, unprofessional, or improper), it is probably best to answer them and then ask to speak to a supervisor if the officer appears to be “acting like a doctor” by making an independent judgment about the need for a disability waiver.

-Finally, the officer may say that the doctor failed to perform a particular medical test, or may request medical records or proof that the applicant takes prescription medications.
+Finally, the officer might say that the doctor failed to perform a particular medical test or diagnostic method, or might request medical records or proof that the applicant takes prescription medications.
 Under current USCIS rules, the officer is not supposed to make these sorts of requests, because they amount to an attempt to undermine and question the medical determination of the doctor.
 Again, asking to speak to a supervisor is the best option.

 If the applicant's doctor indicated that he or she qualifies for a complete exam waiver, and the USCIS officer accepts this, the applicant will not have to speak English, write a sentence in English, read a sentence in English, or answer any questions about U.S. civics or U.S. history.